...A Touch of French New Wave "Love with the Proper Stranger"

 Angie professes she doesn’t want anything from Rocky – just the name of a doctor.
 He obliges, and even helps with money for the procedure.
 But when their abortion plan hits a snag, in one of the most disturbing and riveting scenes ever caught on film, particularly because it’s so “real” and a sign of 1960s times – viewers truly become concerned for this “anti-couple’s” fate.
 They’ve entered some dark territory.

 “Love with the Proper Stranger” appears to have been a calculated risk that paid off for everyone involved.
-The film garnered five Academy Award nominations, including a Best Actress nod for Natalie Wood.
+The film garnered five Academy Award nominations, including Best Actress for Natalie Wood.
 Importantly, it brought a tasty slice of 1960s French cinema to a hungry American audience.
 “Crème brulee, anyone?”
 MMMM.
 Like a great dessert, this movie is delicious.